pkp/pkp-docs/upgrading-ojs-2-to-3/en/upgrade-planning.md

 Generally you should upgrade to the latest version of OJS.
 However, if the latest version is a new major release (e.g., OJS 3.1.0, OJS 3.2.0), you may want to wait until the next minor release is available (e.g., OJS 3.1.0-1; OJS 3.2.0-1) because usually a new major release has a few unexpected bugs that will be fixed in the first minor release that follows.
 Check the [PKP website](https://pkp.sfu.ca/category/news/) for news about releases when making this decision.

+> ⚠️  The OJS 2.x to 3.x upgrade tools are only supported up to OJS 3.2.0-x.
+If you are upgrading from OJS 2.x to 3.x, we recommend upgrading to the most recent release of OJS 3.2.0.
+Once that is complete, upgrade from there to newer releases.
+{:.warning}

 ## Plan your upgrade

 Taking into account the steps involved, create a plan and timeline for the upgrade.